sandialabs/sibl/geo/doc/dual/lesson_a02.md

 ## Goals

-Generate an executable from compiling the Dualization code.
-This procedure does not use Python nor the Sibl environment.
-In this example, we compile the code and then present two approaches for running the C++ engine with a yaml file.
+* Create an executable by compiling the the dualization code.
+  * This procedure does not use Python nor the `sibl` conda environment.
+  * In this example, we compile the code and then present two approaches for running the C++ engine with a `yaml` input file.

 ## Obtain Source Files

-If you're choosing not to clone the whole repo, all you will need is the \*.h and \*.cpp files from: sibl/geo/src/dual/
+The C++ source code resides at `~/sible/geo/src/dual/`.
+For this workflow:

+* Only `*.h` and `*.cpp` files in this directory are required;
+* The entire repository is not needed.

 ## Compile Dualization Code